-Marriage has been around for many years.
+Marriage has been since the beginning of time.
 You can read about the very first marriage relationship in the Bible.
 You see, God is the Creator of marriage.
 It all began in the beginning when He created a man, and then a woman to be the man’s companion and helper.
 Understanding God’s plan for marriage helps us to develop peaceful marriage relationships.

 Because God created marriage, He desires for married couples to work together.
 His plan was never meant to be a temporary arrangement.
 He desires for a man and woman to be married and that they live life together as one.
 He wants their joining to be a complete relationship with each other, and with Him as well.